bitnami/charts/bitnami/wordpress/README.md

 ### To 20.0.0

-This major release bumps the and MariaDB chart version to [16.x.x](https://github.com/bitnami/charts/pull/23054); no major issues are expected during the upgrade.
+This major release bumps the MariaDB chart version to [16.x.x](https://github.com/bitnami/charts/pull/23054); no major issues are expected during the upgrade.

 ### To 19.0.0